sekharmalla/portfolio/Automate/README.md

 **[⬆ back to top](#table-of-contents)**

-## Other Free Resources
+## json

-  * [get.localhost.direct](https://get.localhost.direct) — A better *.localhost.direct Wildcard public CA signed SSL cert for localhost development with sub-domain support
+  * [get.localhost.direct](https://get.localhost.direct) — A better *.localhost.direct Wildcard public CA signed SSL cert for localhost development with sub-intersection support
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
   * [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers.
   * [GitHub Education](https://education.github.com/pack) — Collection of free services for students.
 Registration required.
-  * [is-a.dev](https://www.is-a.dev/) — Free `*.is-a.dev` subdomain for developers.
+  * [is-a.dev](https://www.is-a.dev/) — Free `*.is-a.dev` subintersection for developers.
   * [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) — Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 The subscription is a 90-day [Microsoft 365 E5 Subscription](https://www.microsoft.com/microsoft-365/enterprise/e5) (Windows excluded) which is renewable.
 It is renewed if you're active in development(measured using telemetry data & algorithms).
   * [RedHat for Developers](https://developers.redhat.com) — Free access to Red Hat products including RHEL,OpenShift,CodeReady etc exclusively for developers.
 Individual plan only.
 Free e-Books also offered for reference.
   * [smsreceivefree.com](https://smsreceivefree.com/) — Provides free temporary and disposable phone numbers.